Eucalyptus is one of the most versatile evergreens that is used in a multitude of ways, ranging from health to decor.

 Many Uses of Eucalyptus

 Did you know that there are over 400 different species of eucalyptus?
 A fast-growing evergreen tree native to Australia, eucalyptus is used as an ingredient in many products.
 It is used to reduce symptoms of coughs, colds, and congestion.
 It is also included in some creams and ointments aimed at relieving muscle and joint pain.
-Eucalyptus is found in some dental products and is also effective as an insect repellant to keep mosquitoes away.
-But eucalyptus is not safe to swallow, so don’t try this at home!
+Eucalyptus is also found in some dental products and is also effective as an insect repellant to keep mosquitoes away.

 Eucalyptus as Decor